 Day two at Outdoor Retailer (OR) was more about getting a look at new products that are launching.
 Taking aim at getting us outdoors or making it more comfortable when we do venture out and a few definitely stood out.… Continue reading

 Outdoor Retailer Winter Market in Salt Lake City was a good place to be Thursday.
 It was snowing in the mountains while I was inside cruising aisle upon aisle of outdoor products.
-The 2012 products are exciting and the takeaway … Continue reading
+The 2012 … Continue reading

 What’s in a name?
 Sometimes everything.
 To double-back is to return to a place or an activity you’ve seen or done before.
 And, as the name attests, all good things do come in two.
 Like fish and chips or gin … Continue reading